 Emergency Operations Plan

-November 1, 2023
+TBD

 This attachment provides a template to be used by each Transmission Operator (TO) for the development of its emergency operations plan to mitigate operating emergencies, as required by the applicable North American Electric Reliability Corporation (NERC) Reliability Standard.
 The emergency operations plan can be made up of multiple parts and does not need to be a single document.
 When multiple parts are used, the TO shall include documentation describing the location of each element required by the applicable NERC Reliability Standard.
 Each plan should include each of the elements listed below: